Discover Lake Waiau

 Kilauea Iki Trail and Crater Rim Trail

-The trail takes hikers through volcanic landscapes of Hawaii Volcanoes National Park on the Big Island.
+The trail takes hikers through the volcanic landscapes of Hawaii Volcanoes National Park on the Big Island.
 The Kilauea Iki Trail ventures through the heart of the Kilauea Iki Crater, providing hikers with a surreal experience as they traverse a stark, otherworldly landscape marked by hardened lava flows and steam vents.
-This trail, approximately 4 miles in length and takes 90 minutes to complete, guides adventurers across the crater floor and into rainforest surroundings, offering a striking contrast to the desolate volcanic terrain.
+This trail, approximately four miles and takes 90 minutes to complete, guides adventurers across the crater floor and into rainforest surroundings, offering a striking contrast to the desolate volcanic terrain.

 Best Golf Courses